 If you experience any health problems please consult the use of sauna and other prolonged hot or cold treatments with your physician.

-– The only oil to use is raw coconut oil as it can kill virus and bacteria.
+– The only fat to use is raw coconut oil.

 – Avoid products with refined sugar, dairy, cheese, glucose, fructose, pizza, white flour products, and anything that weakens immunity.